 #4.
 Click-through Rate (CTR)

 For a user to click through to your site, your search listing has to be appealing.
+Thus, a high CTR shows that users saw value and relevance in your listing.

 To create an engaging listing that will generate organic traffic, some methods involve including an enticing title tag and meta description, plus any applicable schema.